ncbi/packit/README.rst

 auto-dependencies
 ^^^^^^^^^^^^^^^^^

-When enabled will try to discover requirements files for installation and testing and populate *install_requires* and *test_requires* from them.
-Once a file is found, PacKit stops looking for more files.
+When enabled will fill *install_requires* and *test_requires* from requirement files.

+Requirement files could be specified by *install* and *test* fields under the *auto-dependencies* section of the *setup.cfg*.

+If requirements file names not provided then the facility will try to discover them automatically.

 For installation requirements following paths will be tried: